TobseTobse/DD-WRT_NordVPN/README.md

 ```

 Now let's define an initial VPN server to connect to.
 In the DD-WRT menu go to _Services > VPN_.
-Pick one of the server configs you would like to connect to per default after the router has booted.
+Pick one of the server configs you would like to connect to per default to after the router has booted.
 You find these files in the serverconfigs directory.

-Read the configuration values from the openvpn.conf file.
-Try to match the fields in the **OpenVPN Client** section of the DD-WRT administration interface as good as possible.
-In my case the values currently look like this:
+Read the configuration values from the openvpn.conf file in the server directory you have chosen.
+Try to match the fields in the **OpenVPN Client** section of the DD-WRT administration interface as good as possible with the values from the configuration file.
+In my case the values look about like this:

 - Start OpenVPN Client: Enable
 - Server IP/Name: _get the ip address from the "remote" line in openvpn.conf_